mohammadjunaidm/Acabes-Devops-Learning/exercises/01-container/solution/Junaid-Solution.md

 6. Used this
       docker build -t junaid-hello-project .

-7. Verified using docker images command
+7. Verified using docker images command using docker images

 8. Used this
      docker tag junaid-hello-project junaid1998/junaid-hello-project:latest